-However, before arriving at this more compassionate and socially aware cornerstone, a 2017 nationwide poll showed that 19% of professional football fans have lost interest in the NFL.
-Among them, 24% said political issues caused them to turn away, with 17% specifically blaming Kaepernick and his national anthem protest, which, according to many, achieved nothing.
+However, before arriving at this more compassionate and socially aware cornerstone, a 2017 nationwide poll showed that 19% of professional football fans lost interest in the NFL.
+Among them, 24% said political issues caused them to turn away, with 17% specifically blaming Kaepernick and his national anthem protest.
 For many, NFL games – and post-game analyses – no longer provide an escape from draining politics but have turned into an unwelcome extension of it.

 Let’s not forget about domestic violence